-FOR IMMEDIATE RELEASE August 29, 2020
+FOR IMMEDIATE RELEASE October 3, 2020

-Single positive case sends eighth grade at GCMS to remote learning starting Monday
+Single positive COVID case sends 18 at EES to Remote Learning

-Parents notified with specific instructions
+Parents notified Saturday with specific instructions

-Eagle, CO - Eagle County Schools just announced that a student in the eighth grade at GCMS has been diagnosed with COVID-19.
+Eagle, CO - Eagle County Schools just announced that a student at Edwards Elementary School has been diagnosed with COVID-19.
 This is not an outbreak at this point, just a single case.
-The student was only at school on Tuesday, August 25, 2020, and followed face covering and social distancing guidelines.
-Public Health is investigating the case and has advised that we transition the entire eighth grade (staff and students) to remote learning beginning on Monday, August 31 through Wednesday, September 9, meaning students and staff may return on Thursday, September 10.
-Parents have been notified with specific instructions on whether or not their student needs to quarantine while engaged in remote learning, based on attendance records and class lists.
+The student was last at school on Thursday, October 1, 2020, and followed face covering and social distancing guidelines.
+Public Health is investigating the case and has advised that we transition staff and students who were in the same classroom as the student who tested positive to remote learning beginning on Monday, October 5 through Thursday, October 15, meaning students and staff may return on Monday, October 19.
+Parents have been notified with specific instructions on whether or not their student needs to quarantine while engaged in remote learning, based on contact tracing, attendance records, and class lists.
+One staff member and 17 students will quarantine.

-At present, there is no cause for concern or action for the other grades, so sixth and seventh grade will continue attending school as scheduled.
+Notifications went to parents Saturday afternoon following notice by Public Health on Saturday afternoon.
+At present, there is no cause for concern or action for the other grades, so other EES students will continue attending school as scheduled.

-Siblings of the eighth graders in other grades do not need to quarantine and can attend school unless the eighth grader develops symptoms at home.
+Siblings and parents of the impacted students do not need to quarantine and can attend school unless they develop symptoms at home.
+Household members of the positive case must quarantine.
 If symptoms develop, contact your health care provider and Public Health for further instructions.